The “Black Dutch” of Appalachia

 A medal struck just after the wars in the Rhineland, showing Heidelberg Castle

-Many of these Gypsies fled along with Palatine Germans to Rotterdam, where they spread outwards to other coastal towns and ports of the Baltic and North Seas, seeking and negotiating terms for a passage abroad.
+Many other Gypsies fled along with the starving and impoverished Palatine German war refugees to Rotterdam, where they spread outwards to other coastal towns and ports of the Baltic and North Seas, seeking and negotiating terms for a passage overseas – in the first instance to London, with many continuing on to British North America.

 Some signed formal indentureship agreements before sailing, but more were simply transported abroad to be auctioned as servants upon arrival, after which they were expected to complete a five to seven year term of work – in often harsh conditions – all to “pay” for their passage.

-The most desperate and impoverished were often simply plied with alcohol before being kidnapped by ruthless merchants working in tandem with unscrupulous ship’s captains.
+Back in Europe, the most desperate and impoverished had often been plied with alcohol in the taverns of port towns before being kidnapped by ruthless merchants working in tandem with unscrupulous ship’s captains.

-Columns of newspapers were filled with ads placed by masters looking for runaway servants.
+Columns of colonial-era American newspapers were full of ads placed by masters looking for runaway servants.

 By 1763 there were enough Sinti living just outside Philadelphia that they were able to form themselves into a small community, living outdoors among the white oaks lining Conestoga and Mill Creek.